 Blog

 When planning a construction project, one of the most important methodological decisions is whether to cast concrete onsite using traditional shuttering or to use offsite precast elements that are manufactured and delivered ready for installation.
-While onsite casting has long been the conventional approach, offsite precast concrete is rapidly gaining ground, offering clear advantages in programme certainty, safety, quality, and cost efficiency.
+While onsite casting has long been the conventional approach, offsite precast concrete is becoming an increasingly popular approach, which can offer advantages in programme certainty, safety, quality, and cost efficiency when compared with traditional onsite methods.

 Understanding the two approaches